 The first two films must prop up fairly artificial storylines to stay afloat.
 People wander idle and relaxed when they know a menace could be sneaking up on them; blasts of trumpet music accompany the monster’s every un-sensational appearance.
 The Creature does a lot of reaching blindly onto footpaths and through portholes with a trembling claw that’s supposed to be terrifying.
 Instead, we admire the artful sculpting of his webby scaled paw.
 Different suits were used in the water and on land, and the actors playing the monster give his actions real dynamism, even in rough stunt scenes.

 The first two movies were produced in 3-D and looked great in a process that thrived on artificial thrills — hands poking into the camera, the Creature leaping up a ten-foot aquarium wall into a giant groggy close-up.
-In the original Polaroid projection system audiences saw underwater scenes in 3-D for the first time, an extra gimmick that added to the novelty.
+In the original Polaroid projection system audiences saw underwater scenes in 3-D for the first time, a novel extra gimmick.
 I was too young to be there in person but I’ll bet that the Creature was welcomed by kids that had never experienced the excitement of Universal’s classic 1930s monsters.
 Basically a nice guy, the monster makes mincemeat of the cast only because they won’t leave him alone or because he’s attracted to a girl from the wrong side of the evolutionary tree.
 The Gill Man is funny but cool — he’s at least as convincing as the human cast, and monster fans find him irresistible.

 I always thought the true sequel to Creature from the Black Lagoon should be a courtroom drama, The Black Lagoon Murders.
 Let’s see, eight of you go into the jungle and four come back.
 We’ve got a stack of mutilated corpses and a fishy story about a deadly missing link monster?
 No photos, no evidence, no nothing?
 I see some long prison terms in the future.